poridhioss/dockyard/README.md

 ---

-**Current Focus**: Lab 02 is complete with container stop functionality.
-Ready to proceed with Lab 03 (Container Exec) implementation when needed.
+**Current Focus**: Lab 03 is complete with container exec functionality including bidirectional streaming and interactive shell support.
+Ready to proceed with Lab 04 (Container Logs) implementation when needed.